withastro/astro/GOVERNANCE.md

 The **Maintainer** role is available to any contributor who wants to join the team and take part in the long-term maintenance of Astro.

 The Maintainer role is critical to the long-term health of Astro.
-Maintainers act as the first line of defense when it comes to new issues, pull requests and #support channel activity.
+Maintainers act as the first line of defense when it comes to new issues, pull requests and discord activity.
 Maintainers are most likely the first people that a user will interact with on Discord or GitHub.

 **A Maintainer is not required to write code!** Some Maintainers spend most of their time inside of Discord, maintaining a healthy community there.
-Maintainers can also be thought of as **Moderators** on Discord and carry special privileges for moderation.

 There is no strict minimum number of contributions needed to reach this level, as long as you can show **sustained** involvement over some amount of time (at least a couple of weeks).